SECURITIES AND EXCHANGE COMMISSION

 Our results of operations and liquidity could be affected by changes in the financial markets.

-We maintain bank accounts, one or more multiyear revolving credit agreements, and a portfolio of investments to support the financing needs of the company.
+We maintain bank accounts, a portfolio of investments, access to one or more revolving credit agreements and the ability to issue debt to support the financing needs of the company.
 Our ability to fund our operations, invest in our business, make strategic acquisitions, service our debt obligations and meet our cash return objectives depends upon continuous access to our bank and investment accounts, and may depend on access to our bank credit lines that support commercial paper borrowings and provide additional liquidity through short-term bank loans.
 If we are unable to access these accounts and credit lines (for example, due to instability in the financial markets), our results of operations and financial condition could be adversely affected and our ability to access the capital markets or redeem our investments could be restricted.

-Material impairments of our goodwill or intangible assets could adversely affect our results of operations.
+Material impairments of our goodwill could adversely affect our results of operations.

-We have a significant amount of goodwill and intangible assets on our consolidated balance sheet.
-Charges associated with impairments of goodwill or intangible assets could adversely affect our financial condition and results of operations.
+We have a significant amount of goodwill on our consolidated balance sheet.
+Charges associated with impairments of goodwill could adversely affect our financial condition and results of operations.

 ITEM 1B.
 Unresolved staff comments